MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### What geographies will Copilot for Sales support?

-Copilot in Outlook and Teams is available in these [supported geographies](introduction.md#region-availability).
+Copilot for Sales in Outlook and Teams is available in these [supported geographies](introduction.md#region-availability).

 Microsoft 365 Copilot isn't currently available in local region geographies.
 Refer to the [public roadmap](https://www.microsoft365.com/roadmap) for the most current information.